plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 ## General

 We include two wrappers of display code from [pyrtools](inv:pyrtools:std:doc#index), adapting them for use with tensors.
-These `imshow` and `animshow` functions, which accept tensors of real- or complex-valued images or videos (respectively) and properly convert them to arrays for display purposes.
-These are not the most flexible functions (for example, `imshow` requires that real-valued tensors be 4d) but, assuming you follow our API, should work relatively painlessly.
-The main reason for using them (over the image-display code from `matplotlib`) is that we guarantee fidelity to image size: a value in the tensor corresponds to a pixel or an integer number of pixels in the image (if upsampling); if downsampling, we can only down-sample by factors of two.
+These {func}`imshow <plenoptic.tools.display.imshow>` and {func}`animshow <plenoptic.tools.display.animshow>` functions, which accept tensors of real- or complex-valued images or videos (respectively) and properly convert them to arrays for display purposes.
+These are not the most flexible functions (for example, {func}`imshow <plenoptic.tools.display.imshow>` requires that real-valued tensors be 4d) but, assuming you follow our API, should work relatively painlessly.
+The main reason for using them is that we guarantee fidelity to image size: a value in the tensor corresponds to a pixel or an integer number of pixels in the image (if upsampling); if downsampling, we can only down-sample by factors of two.
 This way, you can be sure that any strange apperance of the image is not due to aliasing in the plotting.

-For `imshow`, we require that real-valued tensors be 4d: `(batch, channel, height, width)`.
+For {func}`imshow <plenoptic.tools.display.imshow>`, we require that real-valued tensors be 4d: `(batch, channel, height, width)`.
 If you're showing images, they're likely to be grayscale (in which case there's only 1 channel) or RGB(A) (in which case there's 3 or 4, depending on whether it includes the alpha channel).
 We plot grayscale images without a problem:

 ```{code-cell} ipython3
 img = torch.cat([po.data.einstein(), po.data.curie()], axis=0)